Eating Disorder Treatment in Texas

 Bulimia

-This eating disorder is difficult for friends and family to see because people with bulimia often maintain healthy weights and do eat.
-Because bulimia involves vomiting to remove calories from the body before they can be digested or overcompensating with extraneous exercise, fasting or taking laxative medications to expel food, it can be hidden very easily by the man or woman suffering from this disorder.
+This eating disorder can be difficult for friends and family to detect, because people with bulimia often maintain healthy weights and do eat.
+Bulimia involves vomiting to remove calories from the body before they can be digested.
+It can also be composed of overcompensating for eating with extraneous exercise, fasting, or taking laxative medications to expel food.
+Bulimia can often be hidden very easily by the person suffering from this disorder.

-This disorder is the complete opposite of anorexia because those that binge eat often overeat all at once and suffer from weight gain.
-Our patients that suffer from bulimia are often overweight and have serious health problems because of this weight gain.
-However, the unhealthy relationship with food is difficult to overcome because they have the desire to lose weight but cannot due to binge-eating.
-There is no vomiting or serious exercise, but intense guilt comes with the overeating and pain.
+This disorder is the complete opposite of anorexia, because those that binge eat often overeat all at once and may suffer from excessive or sudden weight gain.
+People that suffer from bulimia are often overweight and have serious health problems due to the weight gain.
+They have the desire to lose weight but cannot due to binge-eating.
+There may not be vomiting or serious exercise, but intense guilt can come as a result of the overeating (especially if it takes place in secret.

 Symptoms of bulimia: